 So there you have it.
 I was Mackenzie Waters -'You know, that one red-headed girl with the popular friends?'- and nothing more.

 "Kenzie!"
-I heard Aria call out to me one day, as I was making my way to third period.
+I heard Aria shout out to me one day, as I was making my way to third period.
 I turned around to see her jogging towards me, her black, ribbon-tied, pony tail swinging side-to-side.

 "What's up?"
 I asked, as she came to a halt when she reached me.

 "Mrs. Dunlap wants to see you in the office," she panted.
 I bit my lip.
 The office?
 What did the office want with me?
 I had never, ever done anything bad in my entire seventeen and a half years of living.

 "Really?
 Why?"
 I asked, panicking.
 Aria just laughed her usual obnoxious laugh.

 "Kenz, why would you of all people get in trouble?
 Plus, Mrs. Dunlap assured me it was nothing bad," she explained cheerfully.
 She was always cheerful.
 I guess I just happened to roll with an oddly positive crowd.
 And she wasn't the only one either.
 Sam wasn't just a football star, he was also the shoo-in every year for the male lead in whatever the school musical was.
 If that didn't scream cliche high school sitcom . . .